Duke in London-Arts

 PROGRAM FACULTY & STAFF

 Leadership of the program will rotate among professors in the Department of Theater Studies.
-The program faculty director can assist with questions related to program academics, admissions, on-site needs, etc. The faculty director for 2023 is Alex Ferrone.
+The program faculty director can assist with questions related to program academics, admissions, on-site needs, etc. The faculty director for 2024 is Torry Bend.
 For all other inquires, please contact the GEO representative listed.

 Christine Lee